Troubled with negative thoughts? Well then, ask yourself the following questions.

 How do you know when you have such a habitual thought anomaly?
 Here are 9 indicators that will aid you in discovering if you’re a habitual negative thinker.

 1. When a thought or set of thoughts consume all your mental time and energy

 2. When you are so consumed and focused on one thought or set of thoughts that you stop experiencing your life and others

-3. When you find yourself breaking a promise to yourself to not think a certain negative thought or set of thoughts
+3. When you find yourself breaking a promise to yourself to not think a specific negative thought or set of thoughts

 4. You spend more time in your head about the past than in

 5. When eating, and sleeping patterns are severely